prismv/DB48X-on-DM42/doc/calc-help/constants.md

 nuclear spin and its sign determines the direction of precession.
 It is used in nuclear magnetic resonance (NMR) applications, such as MRI imaging.
 In NMR spectroscopy, it is used to measure detection sensitivity.
-Its value depends on the neutron magnetic moment 'μn' and is calculated by:
+Its value depends on the neutron magnetic moment `μn` and is calculated by:
 ```rpl
     12 SIG  γn='CONVERT(2*ABS(Ⓒμn)/Ⓒℏ;1_(s*T)^-1)'
 ```